jesus1a/Vibe/README.md

 # Vibe
-Vibration sensor usage in python
+This code will utilize a Vibration sensor programmed in python